University-of-Strathclyde-LTE-Team/moodle-local_nagios/README.md

 array(
         'cron' => array(
             'name' => 'Cron job',
-            'description' => 'Checks that the cron job is running properly by checking the last time it was run.'
+            'description' => 'Checks that the cron job is running properly by checking the last time it was run.', 'variable' => 'Number of seconds since last run' ),
-        ),
         'eventqueue' => array(
             'name' => 'Event queue',
-                'description' => 'Monitor the size of the event handling queue.'
+            'description' => 'Monitor the size of the event handling queue.', 'variable' => 'Number of handlers in the event_queue_handlers table' )
-        )
     )
 ```